 - Burning or stinging

 Risk Factors Include:

 - Autoimmune disease

 - External factors (computer use, contact lenses)

-Your eye doctor can diagnose DES during your eye examination.
+Your eye doctor can diagnose Dry Eye Syndrome (DES) during your eye examination.
 Common dry eye tests incorporate dye solutions that highlight dry spots and/or paper strips or threads placed on the eyelids to measure the rate of tear production.

-DES is a chronic disease with no cure at this time, but there are many ways to manage DES and decrease or eliminate the symptoms that can disrupt your vision and/or comfort.
-If you suspect you have DES, please ask to be evaluated by a doctor at Newsom Eye
+Dry eye syndrome is a chronic disease and even though there is currently no cure, there are many ways to manage dry eye syndrome.
+By managing these symptoms there is a chance of decreasing or even eliminating the issues that disrupt your vision and/or comfort.
+If you suspect you have dry eye syndrome, please ask to be evaluated by a doctor at Newsom Eye.